udacity/create-your-own-adventure/english/polar-bear/polar-bear.md

 marshmellows and create a rip in the fabric of reality.. you jump on the walruses back..

+While riding the walrus you quickly pull the pin from the hand grenade you’ve been clenching and toss it in the general direct of the polar bear.
+The grenade explodes and causes the bear to lose a layer of skin.

 Now you decide to: